 3. Be a Good Role Model

 It’s a common sight to see parents scrolling on their phone while also taking care of their children.
 However, do remember that children tend to mirror the adults around them.
 So be a good role model, put down your phone and pick up books or newspaper in your spare time.
 Hop onto your reading chair and ottoman and encourage your child to join you as well!
 This would help them to slowly pick up the habit of reading in their spare time.

 4. Encourage Reading Everywhere, Not Only At Home

 Learning does not stop the moment your child leaves the childcare center or school.
 You can use the existing materials around you bring your child home from school – learning to read a shop’s name, food menus, location etc. Make it fun by turning it into a game and rewarding them by taking them out when they successfully pronounce a tough word!

 Coffee Tables & Side Tables

 5. Make Frequent Trips To The Library

-Instead of visiting the playground, visit the library instead!
+Instead of visiting the playground or just sitting on an armchair reading to your child, visit the library instead!
 This can save costs on buying books which your child will outgrow in a few years’ time.
 Plus, borrowing library books do not take up space in your house.
 It also keeps your child looking forward to library visits knowing that there is a wide range of books to choose from!

 That aside, there are also tons of activities at the library to engage your child, such as storytelling to a programme where children are engaged in an open-ended play!